brewkit/components/README.md

 ```

-As this is not much flexibile, more realistic approach would be something like
+As this is not very flexibile, a more realistic approach may be something like this:

 ```tsx
 import React from 'react';